Type C4-class ship

 Among the variations of the design were the Haven-class hospital ship.

 They were followed post-war by thirty-seven of the larger C4-S-1 class, also known as the Mariner class.

 List of Type C4 ships

 General series

 C4-S-A1 DWT: 14,863.

 Built by Kaiser Shipyards at Permanente No. 3 in Richmond, California, for the US Army Transportation Corps then transferred later to the US Navy.
 The 30 ships were built from 1942 to 1945.
 Sun Shipbuilding of Chester, Pennsylvania, originally had a contract to build 30 of the C4 ships.
 The USMC prioritized Sun's expertise in building urgently needed T2-SE-A1 tankers and withdrew 20 C4s from Sun and assigned them to Kaiser's Richmond, California yard.
 Kaiser's C4 troop ship construction became Navy troop ships ("General" names), Sun's became WSA troopships operated by commercial agents.
-In the 1960 the Navy sold of most of the General ships to private companies.
+In the 1960 the Navy sold off most of the General ships to private companies.
 Most were scrapped in the 1980s.